Jingle Punks Music: History

-In July 2009 they became music providers for both Viacom and Bravo TV networks.
+In July 2009, they became music providers for both Viacom and Bravo TV networks.

-In April 2010 Jingle Punks launched their West Coast offices with offices following in Toronto and London.
-Early notice came from CNN and Variety, while other early landmark moments included being named Pepsi/SoundCtrl Leading Innovator in the Music Technology Industry at South by Southwest 2010 (SXSW).
+In April 2010, Jingle Punks launched their West Coast offices with offices following in Toronto and London.
+Early notice came from CNN and Variety.
+Jingle Punks was named Pepsi/SoundCtrl Leading Innovator in the Music Technology Industry at South by Southwest 2010 (SXSW).

-Shortly after returning from SXSW 2010, Jingle Punks completed substantial equity financing and established its strategic advisory board.
-The funding was sponsored by Third Prime Capital out of New York with an advisory board that included such tech and music industry veterans as Steve Kofsky of New Remote Publishing and former Last.fm COO Spencer Hyman, who observed "To me, the Jingle Punks approach represents the future of music discovery and music licensing."
+Shortly after returning from SXSW 2010, Jingle Punks completed equity financing and established its strategic advisory board.
+The funding was sponsored by Third Prime Capital out of New York with an advisory board that included tech and music industry veterans like former Last.fm COO Spencer Hyman, who observed "To me, the Jingle Punks approach represents the future of music discovery and music licensing."

-In October 2010 Jingle Punks became the first music supervision application approved for the iPad.
+In October 2010, Jingle Punks became the first music supervision application approved for the iPad.
 The release was met with a wave of positive press including coverage from CNET, Digital Music News, Cult of Mac, and Mashable.
-The video demo that accompanied the release received thousands of views in the first few days and again highlighted Jingle Punks unique approach to viral marketing.

 In November, 2010, Jingle Punks was heavily involved in the launch of Top Gear USA, which featured a track with Poison singer, Bret Michaels.
 The collaboration was the first project to be launched from the Jingle Punks internal creative services arm.
 Since then, Jingle Punks went on to compose and provide catalogue music on notable shows such as NBC's The Voice, ABC's The Taste, Real Housewives of Atlanta, and American Pickers.
 Jingle Punks received ASCAP Film & TV Awards in 2010, 2011, 2012, 2013, and 2014 for scoring The Voice, as well as their theme song for Pawn Stars, composed by Gutstadt.
 In 2013, Gutstadt co-wrote and produced a new theme for Pawn Stars with Lynyrd Skynyrd.
 The company has also worked with Nas, Dierks Bentley, Matt & Kim, Bret Michaels, Debbie Gibson, Stacy Keach, Kris Kristofferson, and Snow.